hjoliver/metomi-vms/README.md

 To shutdown the VM you can use the "power button" at bottom right hand corner of the Linux desktop, or you can issue the command `vagrant halt` from the command window where you launched the VM.

+If your VM includes support for the Met Office Science Repository Service then you will be prompted for your password (and also your user name the first time you use the VM).
+Just hit Enter to ignore this, or disable the prompt by commenting out the last line in `$HOME/.bashrc`.
+If you get your MOSRS username or password wrong and Subversion fails to connect, just run `mosrs-cache-password` to try again.

 ## Etc